 The Federal Government intends to regulate some harmful plastics under the Canadian Environmental Protection Act (CEPA) Schedule I. Why doesn’t industry support this decision?

 CIAC firmly believes that CEPA is not an appropriate tool for managing post-consumer plastic waste – and is certainly not the solution for eliminating it.
 CEPA is a criminal law statute that is designed to regulate specific substances, not consumer products.
 Listing plastic items on Schedule 1 of CEPA could drastically impede the ability of industry and the provinces to develop sustainable circular economy practices for plastics.
-Instead, we believe governments must to develop a new piece of legislation dedicated entirely to managing waste.
+Instead, we believe governments must to develop a comprehensive framework dedicated entirely to managing waste.
 This would provide the appropriate authorities and tools to support advancing a circular economy for plastics in Canada.